All the World Matchplay nine-darters at the Winter Gardens

 Anderson crashed in back-to-back maximums in the fourth leg before effortlessly dispatching the 141 checkout to register his third televised nine-darter - and his first since the 2016 World Championship semi-finals.

-'The Flying Scotsman' remarkably converted another 141 checkout in the very next leg - this time for a 12-darter - before surviving two match darts to prevail 19-17 in a Winter Gardens thriller.
+'The Flying Scotsman' remarkably converted another 141 checkout in the very next leg - this time for a 12-darter - before surviving two match darts to prevail 19-17 in a Winter Gardens classic.

 Darts updates straight to your phone